Singita Serengeti House

 The waterhole in front of the house is frequented by all the famous inhabitants of the Serengeti, elephants make a beeline for it!

-Enjoy a post lunch tennis match, then cool off in the pool before afternoon tea is served on the deck
+Enjoy a post lunch tennis match, then cool off in the pool before afternoon tea is served on the superb deck.

 Best time to Visit